RasParker/Kaya/replit.md

 **ORM and Database**: Drizzle ORM with PostgreSQL as the primary database, configured through Neon Database serverless connections for scalable cloud deployment.

-**Schema Design**: The database schema includes tables for users, sellers, products, cart items, orders, reviews, and kayayo availability.
+**Schema Design**: The database schema includes tables for users, sellers, products, cart items, orders, reviews, kayayo availability, and disputes.
 All tables use UUID primary keys for better distribution and security.
+The disputes table supports order-related dispute management with evidence tracking and resolution workflows.

 **Migrations**: Database schema changes are managed through Drizzle migrations with a dedicated configuration file.